trentrichardson/jQuery-Waiting/README.md

 jQuery Waiting
 ==============
-jQuery Waiting provides a spinner which works in most all browsers, stylable with css.
+jQuery Waiting provides a spinner which works in most all browsers, stylable with css, and compatible with jQuery and Zepto.

 Author: Trent Richardson [http://trentrichardson.com]

 Documentation: http://trentrichardson.com/examples/jQuery-Waiting/

-Version 0.1
+Version 0.3

 Copyright 2013 Trent Richardson